qualityshepherd/brine/assets/posts/southern_coast.md

 The Jailers stand at attention in the prisons long entrance.
 Their runes' flickering amber glow the only light.
 Jailers are attuned to truth; any attempt to hide one's true nature, intentions, or possessions triggers a harsh reaction.

 Fellstead Monastery provides a monk (on rotation), food, beer and healthcare for the prisoners.
 Yagul Fane provides magical protections and the runes that bind prisoners to their sentences.
 Both of these institutions receive _royal endowments_ from the northern kings.
 There is a 1 in 6 chance that representatives from either or both are currently.
-A series of dangerous accidents prompts concerns about the prison's safety and security.
-The old girl is showing her age?

 - **Warden Cloudcroft** Stern, Respected - Abbes Salvora visits often and a select few know they are "friendly"
 - **Captain Kell** veteran, strict, proud